joemasilotti/turbolinks/README.md

 ## Restoration Visits

-Turbolinks automatically initiates a restoration visit when you navigate with the browser's Back or Forward buttons.
+Turbolinks automatically initiates a restoration visit when you navigate with the browser’s Back or Forward buttons.
 Applications using the iOS or Andriod adapters initiate a restoration visit when moving backward in the navigation stack.

 ![Restore visit action](https://s3.amazonaws.com/turbolinks-docs/images/restore.svg)